samgoree/data-science-notes/_posts/2024-03-14-Lists-and-dictionaries.md

 ### !!
 Indexing Lists !!

 Each element of the list (the integers 1, 3 and 5 in the list above) is associated with a specific *index value*.
-For historical reasons, lists are *zero-indexed*, which means the first element has an index of 0.
+For historical reasons, lists are *zero-indexed*, which means the first element has an index of 0 and the last element has an index of the length - 1.

 | Index | Element |
 | ----- | ------- |